arib168/Object-Detection-using-YOLO-V5/README.md

 Another image of the rider with the motorcycle will be saved in another folder called rider_pictures.
 The data can then be sent to the database of the concerned authorities to impose fines accordingly for the offenders.

-Further scope to improve : Add the overspeeding detection part using YOLO V5
+Further scope to improve : Add the overspeeding detection part using YOLO V5.

-Add
+# MODEL WORKING :

 <img
 src="./bike_gif.gif"
 />